Criminal Justice (CRJ)

 3, 3/0

-Prerequisite: CRJ 101.
-The major contemporary criminal justice systems and their operations under various cultural contexts.
-The social, economic, political, and ideological forces that have impacted present-day systems.
-Methodological issues of comparative research.
-Offered fall only.
+Prerequisite: CRJ 101, CRJ 201, CRJ 202, CRJ 204, and Junior Status.
+Examination of major contemporary criminal justice systems and their operations under various cultural contexts.
+Efforts focused on the social, legal, political, and ideological forces which have shaped these various systems, as well as methodological issues of comparative research.
+Offered occasionally.

 CRJ 308 CRIME PREVENTION